How to make birdhouses that birds will actually use from just one six-foot-long pine board!

 Shingled Cottage Birdhouse

 This one is my favorite!
 It has a shingled roof made from wide craft sticks, painted metallic copper for fun.
 I cut out two thin pieces of wood 5.5″ long by 3″ wide to make the porch top and bottom.
 The railing is made from thinner craft sticks, as is the little ladderback chair.
 The windows, door, table, and flower pot all came from the little miniature kit with accessories we bought.

 Get the Free Birdhouse Plans

-If you make a birdhouse using our plans, please share a photo of your bird house!
-You can send it to [email protected] or tag me on social media with #jennifermaker.
+If you make a birdhouse using our plans, please share a photo in our Facebook group or tag me on social media with #jennifermaker.